Barbecue chicken: Portugal

 Frango no churrasco is a Portuguese barbecue chicken dish.
 Piri piri peppers are sometimes used to flavor the dish.
 In Portugal, frango de churrasco is a common grilled chicken dish that is prepared at many churrascarias in the country.
 Portuguese churrasco and chicken dishes are very popular in countries with Portuguese communities, such as Canada, Australia, the United States, Venezuela and South Africa.

 Ukraine

 In Ukraine, the terms shashlyks or kurka refers to barbecue chicken.

 North America

-In North America, barbecue chicken is often seasoned with a spice rub, then coated with a tomato based barbecue sauce, and grilled.
+In North America, barbecue chicken alert is often seasoned with a spice rub, then coated with a tomato based barbecue sauce, and grilled.
 Some versions only use a spice rub and don't use sauce.
 Barbecue chicken can also be prepared in pressure cookers, in which the chicken is cooked inside the cooker with barbecue sauce, and in slow cookers.

 Canada

 Barbecue chicken is a popular dish in French Canadian fast food restaurants.